 Everything You Need to Set Up Your Development Environment

-NVIDIA SDK Manager provides an end-to-end development environment setup solution for NVIDIA’s DRIVE and Jetson SDKs for both host and target devices.
+NVIDIA SDK Manager provides an end-to-end development environment setup solution for NVIDIA’s DRIVE, Jetson, Clara AGX and DOCA SDKs for both host and target devices.

 |Dependencies||Requirements vary depending on the deployed SDK.|